-Gold, Silver, Bronze & Basic
+Gold, Silver, Bronze & Basic tiers

 No more messing around with complicated names, features, and descriptions.
 All hospital cover will be categorised into one of four brackets, so you can quickly tell what sort of cover you’ve got, and make it easier to compare with others.

 You’ve probably noticed that there’s some serious jargon in private health insurance.
 There are literally thousands of technical terms floating around and it's not completely obvious what they all mean.
 The terminology has been rewritten into ‘standard clinical definitions’ which will be much more customer-friendly.
-Now you can actually understand what you’re covered for, and it’ll be much easier to compare and understand different health insurance policies.
+Now you can actually understand what you’re covered for, and it’s much easier to compare and understand different health insurance policies.

-Some Natural Therapies will lose coverage
+Some Natural Therapies lost coverage

-Alexander technique, aromatherapy, Bowen therapy, Buteyko, Feldenkrais, herbalism, homeopathy, iridology, kinesiology, naturopathy, Pilates, reflexology, Rolfing, shiatsu, tai chi, and yoga are all being shown the door.
+As a result, Alexander technique, aromatherapy, Bowen therapy, Buteyko, Feldenkrais, herbalism, homeopathy, iridology, kinesiology, naturopathy, Pilates, reflexology, Rolfing, shiatsu, tai chi, and yoga are no longer able to be covered.

 Health insurers were given the option to offer a discount on hospital cover to customers aged between 18 and 29.
 The discount is based on the customer’s age.
 However the longer you wait the less of a discount you get.

 Health insurers can now offer a $750 excess for a Single cover and $1,500 for a Couple, Family or Single Parent cover.
 This allows people to choose cover with a higher excess in return for lower premiums, while also meeting the requirements for Medicare Levy Surcharge exemptions.

 14% of all annual private health insurance hospital benefits is spent on prostheses.
 They’re simply too expensive, so the government has made these more affordable.